 Opposition alliance files petition at Supreme Court demanding House reinstatement146 lawmakers, including 23 from the Madhav Nepal faction of the UML, have signed the petition, also demanding that Congress President Deuba be appointed prime minister.

-The opposition alliance on Monday filed moved the the Supreme Court, demanding that the Nepali Congress President Sher Bahadur Deuba be declared new prime minister and reinstating the House of Representatives.
+The opposition alliance on Monday moved the Supreme Court, demanding that the Nepali Congress President Sher Bahadur Deuba be declared new prime minister and reinstating the House of Representatives.

 As many as 146 members of the dissolved House of Representatives–61 from the Nepali Congress, 49 from the Communist Party of Nepal (Maoist Centre), 23 from the Madhav Nepal faction of the CPN-UML, 12 from the Upendra Yadav-Baburam Bhattarai of the Janata Samajbadi Party and one from Rastriya Janamorcha Nepal–have signed the petition, challenging Prime Minister KP Sharma Oli and President Bidya Devi Bhandari’s House dissolution move late on Friday night.